GeorgePearse/ImageComposer/README.md

 # ImageComposer
 Package to simplify creating simple synthetic image pytorch datasets for model training.
+Built for compatibility with FiftyOne

 **NB**: Possible that BlenderProc offers all this in a much more powerful way.
 I just couldn't get it going on my laptop and wanted to start experimenting.
 But, from what I can tell, I don't think it does.